pebble-dev/rebble-help/_topic/setup-ios.md

 Choose one and sign in. *Remember your sign in credentials!*

-You will return to the Rebble site, and are greeted with *You’re all set!*
+You'll be returned to the Rebble website, and be greeted with *You're all set!*

 # Press 'Switch to Rebble'

-Read the page, then tap the switch to Rebble button.
-If you get a prompt, press 'Okay'.
+Read the page, then tap the Switch to Rebble button.
+If you get a prompt, accept it.

-The Pebble iOS app will then open.
+The Pebble iOS app should open.
 If you get the 'Configuration change' prompt, press 'Change'.

 ![](/images/ios/boot1.png)